 - After a session reset the instruments to the default settings as shown during training.

 - Clean up after each session, both in the specimen preparation rooms and in the microscope rooms.
 Razor blades, Kimwipes, rubber gloves, carbon sticky tabs, etc. should be placed in the recycling or trash receptacles provided.
+Currently additional sanitization following each individual user session is required as a Covid-19 precaution.
+Please sanitize high-touch surfaces in the room as directed in the cleaning form that is linked upon FOM logoff and complete the cleaning log.

 - Any glassware in the specimen preparation room is to be washed out, dried, and returned to the storage cupboard.